haskellfoundation/error-message-index/message-index/messages/GHC-6446/example1/index.md

 title: Do notation in pattern match
 ---

-When pattern matching, `do` blocks are not allowed as expressions to be pattern matched against.
+When pattern matching, `do` expressions are not allowed as patterns to be matched against.

 ## Error Message
 ```